How to design a new product

 So, you've had an idea and decided 2022 is the year to do something with it.
 What do you do next?

 Please, whatever you do, don't waste a penny on a patent, don't get a prototype made and certainly don't build a website or start marketing it to your potential customers.
 I know this might sound counter intuitive.
 But read on and I will explain how you can save your self a lot of time and money.

-Together with my fellow founders, Julian and Roger, over the years we have met many people who have an idea for a product, but don't know what to do next.
+Over the years we have met many people who have an idea for a product, but don't know what to do next.
 Some have already spent thousands on trying to develop the idea and are really disappointed, because they either have: